 -When can I apply?

 Applications (link) by interested parties with proof of preapplication (step 1) approval by the State of Michigan are now being accepted by the Building Department.
-The first three (3) applications for provisioning centers and one (1) safety compliance facility will be reviewed on a first come, first served basis.
+The first three (3) applications for provisioning centers were approved and licensed to operate.
+There is one (1) safety compliance facility license available and it would be reviewed on a first come, first served basis.

 -Has the City received the first three (3) applications for provisioning centers and one (1) safety compliance facility?

-Yes, as of July 1st, 2018 the City is reviewing the first three (3) applications for provisioning centers.
-Those three (3) applicants (1921B Hilton, 2625 Hilton, and 1551 Academy) currently have City issued Certificates of Occupancy and are in the process of opening.
+Yes, as of July 1st, 2018 the City received and reviewed the first three (3) applications for provisioning centers.
+Those three (3) applicants (1921B Hilton, 2625 Hilton, and 1551 Academy) currently have State issued licenses and City issued Certificates of Occupancy and are in the process of opening.
 Any other provisioning center applications will be held in a queue.
 The three applicants received extensions from City Council.
 The City has not yet received an application for a safety compliance facility.

 -What happens if the first (3) applications for provisioning centers and one (1) safety compliance facility are voided?